patrickswickard/latex_photo_album_layout/README.md

 Downloaded photos will be stored in the cache directory in a folder created that is keyed on the album id.
 This folder will also contain a photoset_info.json file containing metadata for that album.

 make_album_from_downloaded_files.py
 This makes a .tex file from the downloaded files in the cache directory.
-Some tweaking will need to be done by the user to point to appropriate directories for the qr codes and the file where the photos are actually located.
-This should be obvious, but there is room for improvement here.
+The output .tex file will be stored in this directory.
+The user will need to specify the album id, swapping out REPLACEME for the desired album id.

 Current flaws and room for improvement: